 The only difference is Shift Filling will automatically assign staff to the shifts built on your Roster.
 You can switch between the two at any point, just let us know.

-Once it's enabled, you can ask Tanda Support to help set it up for you, or you can follow the instructions below:
+Once it's enabled, you can follow the instructions below:

 Connect and Configure Sales & Revenue Data

 The first part of setting up Cognitive Rosters is to ensure you have connected your Sales & Revenue data.
 If you haven't done this already, the following article will step you through how to do this: Import your Revenue Data